Helderse Sea Wall

 Who do we work with?

-We work together with various parties.
-Think of residents and entrepreneurs along and on the dike, municipality of Den Helder, province of North Holland, Rijkswaterstaat, but also research agencies and the external dike experts.
+We collaborate with various parties, including residents and businesses along and on the dike, the municipality of Den Helder, the province of North Holland, Rijkswaterstaat, as well as research agencies and external dike experts.

 Learn more

-If you have any questions, please contact us via our contact form or via the general number 072-582 8282 and ask for the environmental manager Nienke Schut.
+If you have any questions, please contact us via ourcontact formor call our general number +31 (0)72 582 8282 and ask for the environmental manager, Nienke Schut.